apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.bulkinsert.sort.mode
 > Sorting modes to use for sorting records for bulk insert.
 This is use when user hoodie.bulkinsert.user.defined.partitioner.classis not configured.
 Available values are - GLOBAL_SORT: this ensures best file sizes, with lowest memory overhead at cost of sorting.
 PARTITION_SORT: Strikes a balance by only sorting within a partition, still keeping the memory overhead of writing lowest and best effort file sizing.
+PARTITION_PATH_REPARTITION: this ensures that the data for a single physical partition in the table is written by the same Spark executor, best for input data evenly distributed across different partition paths.
+This can cause imbalance among Spark executors if the input data is skewed, i.e., most records are intended for a handful of partition paths among all.
+PARTITION_PATH_REPARTITION_AND_SORT: this ensures that the data for a single physical partition in the table is written by the same Spark executor, best for input data evenly distributed across different partition paths.
+Compared to PARTITION_PATH_REPARTITION, this sort mode does an additional step of sorting the records based on the partition path within a single Spark partition, given that data for multiple physical partitions can be sent to the same Spark partition and executor.
+This can cause imbalance among Spark executors if the input data is skewed, i.e., most records are intended for a handful of partition paths among all.
 NONE: No sorting.
 Fastest and matches `spark.write.parquet()` in terms of number of files, overheads<br></br>
 > **Default Value**: NONE (Optional)<br></br>
 > `Config Param: BULK_INSERT_SORT_MODE`<br></br>